marle3003/mokapi/docs/openapi/response.md

           name: Jessica
 ```

-## Example
+## Using example
-You can add [Example](https://swagger.io/docs/specification/adding-examples/) to properties, objects or arrays.
-Mokapi will take your defined example to generate the response.
-Additional defined elements are ignored.
+With example, you can set the values for an object, array or property.
+Mokapi takes
+exactly this value.

 ```yaml
 schema: